Lvhacker1/automated-test-color-picker/README.md

 //

-next.js is installed but the app is decribed as a SPA with setCurrentPage for navigation.
+Next.js is installed but the app is decribed as a SPA with setCurrentPage for navigation.

-MainContent.test.tsx/
-- The test on MainContent requires an h2 heading "RGB and Hexadecimal notation" but no content underneath it.
-This creates an empty section with only a heading.

 ColorPick.test.tsx/
 - Test description says "button", but looks for role "link".
 Test and description should match.

+MainContent.test.tsx/ & Header.test.tsx/
+- It was unclear which heading should be h1, since both the header and MainContent are described as headings without levels.
+Usually, the h1 is placed in the header, so I put it there.
+Since the subsections are under the main heading in MainContent, they should use h3 instead of h2.

+Header.test.tsx/
+- The Header tests repeatedly render the same component.
+Using beforeEach can reduce duplication and improve maintainability.